9dots/9dots.io-pages/OjMMbSp.md

 Using the GarageBand loops, students will produce a theme song that has a clear beginning, middle, and end.
 The song will be at least one minute long and have at least 3 different instrument loops.

 ### SHARE:
-When they are finished students will share the song to iTunes using the ‘Share’ menu at the top of the screen.
+When they are finished students will share the song to iTunes using the â€˜Shareâ€™ menu at the top of the screen.